What is True Power Factor?

 POWER FACTOR OF LINEAR LOADS:

 When the loads connected to the system are linear, and the sinusoidal voltage is applied to the load, the load draws the sinusoidal current.
 The cosine of the phase angle between the voltage and current is known as the displacement power factor.
-The displacement power factor formula is as given below.
+The displacement power factor formula is given below.

 Pf= CosФ ————————– (i)